 |Ethical, Legal, and Practice Standards (15%)||How well do you know the relevant laws and ethical standards that inform responsible case management practice?
 Are you well-versed in confidentiality, case recording, and boundaries?|

 *These are example topics.
-You can view the full guide to the examination’s content here.
+View the full guide to the examination’s content for more information.

 How Do I Get Started?